MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/m365-admin-setting.md

 ## Viva Sales email notification banner

 To help users in finding Viva Sales when interacting with external customer emails, a Microsoft 365 service is used to process incoming emails and provide a notification banner at the top of incoming emails.
-Banner notifications are displayed only twice in a day.
-The incoming email must be from an external email domain, or an external email address is included in the **To** or **Cc** field.
+Banner notifications are displayed on a limited number of emails per day when either the incoming email is from an external email domain or an external email address is included in the **To** or **Cc** field.